JoJo0212/Final-Project-Part2/README.md

 *Is there anything you would change or do differently?*

-I believe it would enhance the narrative flow if the sections on meat production and meat consumption were switched.
-Placing meat consumption first might grab readers' attention more effectively, as it directly relates to them.
+I believe it would enhance the narrative flow if the sections on meat consumption and meat production were switched.
+As production comes before consumption.

 **Reader 2.
 Student, mid 20’s**

 *How do you feel about the whole story line?*

 I think it's well-structured, and I can tell this is something that you really cares about.
+Also, I like the way you added reference so that I can know that the content you had is based on something trustful.

 *Is there anything you find surprising or confusing?*